jdtuck/fdasrsf_python/README.md

 ------------------------------------------------------------------------------

+### Documentation
+The documentation is available at `fdasrsf-python.readthedocs.io/en/latest/ <https://fdasrsf-python.readthedocs.io/en/latest/>`_, which includes detailed information of the different modules, classes and methods of the package, along with several examples showing different functionalities.

 ### Contributions
 All contributions are welcome.
 You can help this project be better by reporting issues, bugs, or forking the repo and creating a pull request.